GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 - 22 will be used by Cluster Manager to pull logs and make adjustments to the systems

-- 80 and 443 are self-explanatory.
+- 80 and 443 are self explanatory.
 443 must be open between the Load Balancer and the Gluu Server

 - 1636, 4444 and 8989 are necessary for LDAP usage and replication.
 These should be open between Gluu Server nodes

-- 30865 is the default port for Csync2 file system replication
+- 30865 is the default port for csync2 file system replication

 - 7777 and 8888 are for securing the distributed caching communication the Gluu servers with Stunnel

 ### Proxy

-If you're behind a proxy, you'll have to configure it inside the container/chroot as well.
+If you're behind a proxy you'll have to configure it inside the container/chroot as well.

-Log into each Gluu node and set the HTTP proxy in the container/chroot to your proxy's URL like so:
+Log in to each Gluu node and set HTTP proxy in container/chroot to your proxy's URL like so:

 ```

-# /sbin/gluu-server-3.1.6 login
+# /sbin/gluu-server-3.1.3 login

 Gluu.root# vi /etc/yum.conf

 ```

-insert into the `[main]` section:
+insert into the [main] section:

 ```